Skip to content

 Outsourcing to expert vendors can reduce RCM operating expenses associated with staffing and technology development and support.
 Instead of supporting everything in-house, you let experts with the resources already in place.
 Trusted vendors can handle patient payment tasks through technology and services that decrease manual labor, missed payments and denials, reducing overall costs.
 You’ll keep your operation efficient and cost-effective, boosting patient and staff satisfaction.

-4. Technology Integration
+3. Technology Integration

 Healthcare providers often struggle with integrating and optimizing electronic health record (EHR) systems, telehealth platforms and other tools.
 Poorly integrated systems can create inefficiencies, impacting workflow, productivity and morale.

-While EHRs are offering more patient payment functionality, these platforms still come up short â€“ patients don’t have as many payment options, portals require logins and credentials, and the EHR doesn’t provide services to provide support to patients who have billing questions.
-Luckily there are solutions, such as the Millennia Patient Payment Solution, that offers a platform that works with your EHR to create a more patient-centric billing solution.
+While EHRs are offering more patient payment functionality, these platforms still come up short — patients don’t have as many payment options, portals require logins and credentials, and the EHR doesn’t provide services to support patients who have billing questions.
+Luckily, there are solutions that work with your EHR to create a more patient-centric billing solution.
 As a healthcare provider, you benefit from customizable control and an intuitive interface, while patients enjoy an easy, interactive experience.

-5. Patient Experience
+4. Patient Experience

 Improving the patient experience is an essential part of healthcare.
 Retaining patients means providing high-quality clinical care as well as making their pre- and post-visit experience as easy as possible.
 When it comes to patient revenue, supplying accurate estimates, offering multiple payment options, providing easy access to their billing data and history and offering live support when they have questions will allow you to deliver an unmatched patient experience.
 Patient experience is directly tied to financial results.
 Patients who receive top-notch care without any administrative hassles will come back to your practice and recommend you to their friends and family.